OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 # Custom functions parameter options

-Custom functions are configurable with many different options for parameters.
+Custom functions are configurable with many different parameter options.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]

 ## Optional parameters

-Whereas regular parameters are required, optional parameters are not.
 When a user invokes a function in Excel, optional parameters appear in brackets.
 In the following sample, the add function can optionally add a third number.
 This function appears as `=CONTOSO.ADD(first, second, [third])` in Excel.

 #### [JavaScript](#tab/javascript)